spack/spack/lib/spack/docs/tutorial_packaging.rst

 This tutorial assumes you have a basic familiarity with some of the Spack commands, and that you have a working version of Spack installed.
-If not, we suggest looking at Spack's :ref:`getting-started` guide.
+If not, we suggest looking at Spack's :ref:`getting_started` guide.
 This tutorial also assumes you have at least a beginner's-level familiarity with Python.